 Quantification of major food web pathways showed that the GoM euphotic zone is dominated by the microbial loop (Fig. 4).
-The microbial loop (defined as respiration by heterotrophic bacteria and the proportion of protistan respiration supported by bacterial production) processed 70% (51-90%) of net primary production in the shallow euphotic zone (Fig 4a) and 77% (61-91%) of net primary production in the deep euphotic zone (Fig. 4b) during C1, whereas during C5 it used 71%; 58-84% in the upper euphotic zone (Fig. 4c) and 81%; 65-96% in the lower euphotic zone (Fig. 4d).
-For comparison, the herbivorous and multivorous food chains were responsible for processing 7.2% and 46% of net primary production (NPP), respectively, in the shallow euphotic zone (Fig. 4a) and 37% and 46%, respectively in the deep euphotic zone (Fig. 4b) during C1.
-During C5 the herbivorous and multivorous food chains were responsible for 9.8% and 70% of NPP in the shallow euphotic zone (Fig. 4c) and 54% and 44% in the deep euphotic (Fig. 4d).
+The microbial loop (defined as respiration by heterotrophic bacteria and the proportion of protistan respiration supported by bacterial production) processed 70% (51-90%) of NPP in the shallow euphotic zone (Fig. 4a) and 77% (61-91%) of the NPP in the deep euphotic zone (Fig. 4b) during C1, whereas during C5, it used 71%; 58-84% in the upper euphotic zone (Fig. 4c) and 81%; 65-96% in the lower euphotic zone (Fig. 4d).
+For comparison, the herbivorous and multivorous food chains were responsible for processing 7.2% and 46% of NPP, respectively, in the shallow euphotic zone (Fig. 4a), and 37 and 46%, respectively, in the deep euphotic zone, (Fig. 4b) during C1.
+During C5, the herbivorous and multivorous food chains were responsible for 9.8% and 70% of NPP in the shallow euphotic zone (Fig. 4c) and for 54% and 44% in the deep euphotic (Fig. 4d).
 The dominance of microbial loop pathways aligns with the importance of recycled NH4+ for phytoplankton production and conforms with an expectation of tight recycling in oligotrophic ecosystems with limited new nutrient supply.
-In the shallow euphotic zone, where recycling and the microbial loop were most important, DON production was substantial (2.0 and 2.9 mmol N m-2 d-1, for C1 and C5).
-Phytoplankton and protistan zooplankton had large roles in DON production (38% and 32%, respectively) during C1, with the remainder primarily coming from dissolution of detritus (9.8%) and mesozooplankton excretion (11%).
+In the shallow euphotic zone, where recycling and the microbial loop were most important, DON production was substantial (2.0 and 2.9 mmol N m^{-2} d-1, for C1 and C5).
+Phytoplankton and protistan zooplankton had large roles in DON production (38 and 32%, respectively) during C1, with the remainder primarily coming from dissolution of detritus (9.8%) and mesozooplankton excretion (11%).
 During C5, phytoplankton exudation was responsible for 47% of DON production, while protists were responsible for 28% and metazoan zooplankton contributed 15% of DON production.
-Bacterial excretion was in turn responsible for 50% of NH4+ regeneration in the shallow euphotic zone during C1 and 46% during C5, with protist excretion generating an additional 32% (C1) or 29% (C5), and mesozooplankton excretion producing 15% (C1) or 20% (C5) of the NH4+ used by phytoplankton.
+Bacterial excretion was in turn responsible for 50% of NH_4^+ regeneration in the shallow euphotic zone during C1 and for 46% during C5, with protist excretion generating an additional 32 (C1) or 29% (C5) and mesozooplankton excretion producing 15% (C1) or 20% (C5) of the NH_4^+ used by phytoplankton.

-Larval Atlantic Bluefin Tuna in the GoM Ecosystem
+Larval Atlantic bluefin tuna in the GoM ecosystem

-As suggested by the gut content data, model results show that larval ABT feed predominantly on cladocerans and calanoid copepods, with a lesser role for microzooplankton, appendicularians, and poecilostomatoid copepods in their diets (Fig. 5).
-Calanoid copepods comprised 76% of the diet of preflexion ABT (95% C.I. = 59-88%) during C1 and 69% (55-83%) during C5.
-Microzooplankton (6%; C.I. = 1-13% during C1; 0.4%, 0.03-0.9% during C5), appendicularians (14%; 4-26% during C1; 1.6%, 0.2-3.7% during C5), and cladocerans (4%; 0.3-9% during C1; 29%, 14-42% during C5) were smaller contributors to the diets of preflexion ABT, while poecilostomatoid copepods were
+As suggested by the gut content data, model results show that larval ABT feed predominantly on cladocerans and calanoid copepods, with a lesser role for microzooplankton, appendicularians and poecilostomatoid copepods in their diets (Fig. 5).
+Calanoid copepods comprised 76% of the diet of preflexion ABT (95% CI = 59-88%) during C1 and 69% (55-83%) during C5.
+Microzooplankton (6%; CI = 1-13% during C1; 0.4%, 0.03-0.9% during C5), appendicularians (14%; 4-26% during C1; 1.6%, 0.2-3.7% during C5) and cladocerans (4%; 0.3-9% during C1; 29%, 14-42% during C5) were smaller contributors to the diets of preflexion ABT, while poecilostomatoid copepods were negligible contributors to preflexion ABT diets (<0.7% during both cycles) (see Fig. 5a and c).
+Although calanoid copepods were also the dominant dietary source for postflexion ABT during